-For emergency maintenance the Resident Assistant, Residence Director, or Campus Police should be contacted as soon as possible.
+For emergency maintenance the Resident Assistant or the Residence Director should be contacted as soon as possible.
 If an issue goes unreported, the university reserves the right to charge the student for additional damage caused by the delayed reporting.

 Residential Commons Hours